AdiGitalEU/AD5689/README.md

 # AD5689
-Arduino library for DAC AD5689
+Arduino library for DAC AD5689 by AdiGitalEU